Feminism, Pop-Culture | Posted by Christina T on 03/5/2014

 Awareness, Feminism, Pop-Culture | Posted by Robin S on 07/17/2009

 The Music Industry and It’s Best Friend, Sexism

 Despite my passion for music, I doubt I could ever succeed in the music business.
 My reasons for this are very simple: I am overweight, I don’t wear makeup and I don’t keep up with current trends, and I wouldn’t change these things if I was told that I needed to in order to be marketable.

-Sexism in the music industry can be seen in a lot of ways—lyrics that objectify women, women being seen as sluts if they sing about being promiscuous while men are seen as “just doing what guys do”, female musicians being held to higher standards of male musicians, etc. Amanda Palmer, for instance, is an artist who has faced the beast we call sexism with Roadrunner Records, the label she was signed to.
-When the …
+Sexism in the music industry can be seen in a lot of ways—lyrics that objectify women, women being seen as sluts if they sing about being promiscuous while men are seen as “just doing what guys do”, female musicians being held to higher standards of male musicians, etc. Amanda Palmer, for instance, is an artist who has faced the beast we call sexism with Roadrunner Records, the label she was signed to. …

 A Little F'd Up, Awareness | Posted by Julie Z on 05/8/2009